erki-karblane/IMB-Cloud-LB-listener-timeout/README.md

 # IMB-Cloud-LB-listener-timeout
 This is a Python3 script to change IBM Cloud loadbalancer timeout settings Your goint to need to have Softplayer imported to Your python, and a IBM vpn username along with your classical infrastructure API key with currect user rights.
+To use the correct credentials:

+Set an api username and apikey as following for each example in case you don't have a ~/.softlayer file configured in your environment.

+    client = SoftLayer.Client(username='set me', api_key='set me')

 The script itself: